Invoxis/sindup/README.md

 ```ruby
 fo = s.folders.new(folder_id: 42, name: "folderName", description: "folderDescription")
 ```

-The object will then be able to process basic queries like pushing its modifications.
+Your object will only be able to deal with its collections if you instantiate it with an id.

 #### Updating